babygang-c64/BygShellV2/README.md

 - Keep a minimum of internal commands / the ability to add some of those
 - Play nicely along BASIC, and as much as possible avoid hitting the BASIC RAM space

+All of this has been developped using an iPad, you know, the "consume only device" :)

 ## Shell commands

 ### Script and external commands execution